 Every time I sell a house or condo here in Edmonton, I have to tell my clients that possession day is sometimes a complicated affair.
 Basically, possession only happens when the money has transferred from the buyer’s lawyer to the seller’s lawyer.
 Everyone shoots for 12-o’clock noon to get this done, but sometimes things can happen to delay possession.
-As a real estate agent, I cannot release the keys to a buyer until I have confirmation from the other side that the funds have been received – even if I have the keys already.
+As a real estate agent, I cannot release the keys to a buyer until I have confirmation from the other side that the funds have been received – even if I already have the keys.
 And if I am the agent for the seller, the same is true.
-I cannot allow the keys to be released until my client’s lawyer has the money in their trust account.
+I cannot allow the keys to be released to the new owners until my client’s lawyer has the money in their trust account.

 Possession day is not necessarily moving day.
 It is best not to count on this day for being when you get all you moving done.
 It’s only a half day to start with and if there is a delay of a few hours, you might end up with very little time to move.
 Most of the time, everything is pretty smooth, but problems can occur.
 Some caution is advised before booking a moving van or cleaners to clean your new home.

 These are the things that could go wrong on possession day to keep keys from being released on time: